Floating Ping Pong Ball

-The air from the straw, as you blow through it, produces the levitating ball phenomenon using Bernoulli's Principle.
-The fast air moving around the sides of the ball is at a lower pressure than the surrounding, stationary air.
-If you look closely, you'll see that the ball wobbles while it is levitating in midair.
+The air from the straw, as you blow through it, produces the levitating ball phenomenon using Bernoulli’s Principle.
+The fast air moving that you are blowing around the sides of the ball is at a lower pressure than the surrounding, stationary air.
+If you look closely, you’ll see that the ball wobbles while it is levitating in midair.
 The ball is attempting to leave the area of low pressure, but the higher air pressure surrounding it forces it back into the low pressure area.

 Are there any other objects that you can make float using the apparatus that you’ve created?

 Demonstrating a floating ping pong ball is pretty cool, but it isn’t a science fair project.
 You can create a science fair project by identifying a variable, or something that changes, in this experiment.
 Let’s take a look at some of the variable options that might work.